-- 41. The focus of PSE on general HAW management carried out by DECC over the last two years has been through a number of DECC's public consultations, most notably those on the National Policy Statements for Energy Infrastructure and on funding of decommissioning and radioactive waste management at new nuclear power stations.
-There has also been some PSE on the long-term management of plutonium. - 42.
+- 43. The focus of PSE on general HAW management carried out by DECC over the last two years has been through a number of DECC's public consultations, most notably those on the National Policy Statements for Energy Infrastructure and on funding of decommissioning and radioactive waste management at new nuclear power stations.
+There has also been some PSE on the long-term management of plutonium. - 44.
 Neither the main DECC website nor the MRWS website have been kept up to date, although new material has been added.
 Minutes and papers for the Geological Disposal Implementation Board are now placed on the site and it is understood that other similar papers of meetings will be placed there in time.
-CoRWM has concerns that the out of date information on the website may continue throughout 2011, hindering the ability of the public to access up to date information on HAW management policy and progress in its implementation. - 43.
-The Scottish Government has carried out extensive PSE activities in relation to the development of its HAW policy and makes relevant documents available on its website.
+CoRWM has concerns that the out-of-date information on the website may persist throughout 2011, hindering the ability of the public to access up-to-date information on HAW management policy and progress in its implementation. - 45.
+The Scottish Government has carried out extensive PSE activities in relation to the development of its HAW policy and makes relevant documents available on its website. - 46.
+The Welsh Assembly Government website contains information on HAW management but information is not easy to access and some information is out of date.